 A big part of personal selling is having the right mindset.
 By working on the necessary soft skills, salespeople can more effectively engage with prospects at every stage of their journey.

 Knowledgeability.
 This is the foundation your personal selling is built on.
 First of all, you need to have a deep understanding of your customer and their business.
 While you’ll learn the most by actually talking with your prospects, you should already have researched them before you even think about making contact.
-You also need to know your product/service in depth, so you’re in a position to answer any questions that come up, as well as make meaningful recommendations that add more value to the prospect.
+You also need to know your product/service in depth through hands-on training, so you’re in a position to answer any questions that come up, as well as make meaningful recommendations that add more value to the prospect.